Nestor Barbitta graduated as an Image and Sound designer from the University of Buenos Aires.

 He has developed a career as photojournalist and as a teacher in workshops, learning institutions and social projects.
-Currently he is responsible for the development of audiovisual content for different government organisations.
+He was responsible for the development of audiovisual content for different government organisations.

 Nestor has been a member of ARGA (Photojournalist Association of Argentina) since 2012 and his photos have been published in the national and international media.

 He attended the photographic aesthetic workshop lead by the photographer Eduardo Gil.